 asked the Father to glorify Him with the glory He had before the creation, He

-the creation and before the curse, time didn’t exist, then God created the
+the creation and before the curse, time didn’t exist.
+Then God created the

-universe, and Satan’s curse created the notion of time, being that the
+(Satan) created the notion of time,

 eternity with the Father before the creation.
-One thing we need to understand
+We segment time into seconds,

 of God.
-Jesus is God (Col 2-9) just as the Father is God and as the Holy
+Jesus is God (Col 2-9), as the Father is God and as the Holy

 Spirit is God.
+See also: Eternity; Rev 1-17,18; 215e

 Rev 1-9